raisulisrahat/file/README.md

 Yesterday:
-Meeting: Internal SRE/ AppD Planning & Review
-Combined JVM health rule on the AppD Prod MAP (MAP-cocytus-services-v1-2313, MAP-cms-schedule-service-v1-2313, MAP-codeable-concept-resources-v2-2313).
+- Combined JVM health rule on the AppD Prod MAP (MAP-vista-scheduling-services-v2-2313, MAP-vista-scheduling-provider-v1-2895, MAP-vista-ordermt-services-v2-2313, MAP-vista-encounter-services-v2-2313).
 [MAM-384]
-Reviewed the  AppD PreProd and Prod Controller MAP applications
+- Reviewed the  AppD PreProd and Prod Controller MAP applications

 Today:
-Continue working on the combined JVM health rule on the AppD Prod MAP application [MAM-384] Follow-up with Jonathan Carter and Brain Dowdlell to fix Event Sevices ports connection error.
+- Continue working on the combined JVM health rule on the AppD Prod MAP application [MAM-384]
-Reviewing the AppD PreProd and Prod Controller MAP applications.
+- Reviewing the AppD PreProd and Prod Controller MAP applications.

 Blockers:
 - None

+Good morning Jonathan, are you available for a 30-minute pairing session on Monday at 9 am to troubleshoot the AppD port connection issue on the Events Service instance (10.220.0.79)?